 We get asked about if E-mark and e-mark testing or CE mark testing is required for automotive products often.
 The general question we get asked is “What standards are used for testing an aftermarket automotive product”.
-All after-market electronic products are termed ESAs which is a three letter abbreviation for ‘Electronic Sub Assembly’.
-Examples of an Electronic Sub Assembly “ESA” would include digital tachometers, digital gear shift, automotive racing electronics and electronics that are wired directly into the vehicles harness or CAN BUS.
-In addition consumer electronics such as cigarette lighter socket powered plugin electronic products.
-The applicability of directives, standards, testing and the required accreditation/certification depends upon the products intended normal place of operation and how it affects driver safety and other road users to some degree.
+All after-market electronic products are termed ESAs.
+Which is a three letter abbreviation for ‘Electronic Sub Assembly’.
+Examples of an Electronic Sub Assembly “ESA” would include digital tachometers, digital gear shift, and automotive racing electronics.
+It may also include other electronics wired directly into the vehicles harness or CAN BUS.
+Also consumer electronics such as cigarette lighter socket powered plugin electronic products.
+The applicability of directives, standards, testing and the required accreditation/certification depends upon the products intended normal place of operation.
+And how it affects driver safety and other road users to some degree.

 What is e-marking?